clnsmth/geoenvo/docs/source/index.rst

         description="Polygon on land",
     )

-    # The response is a GeoJSON feature with environmental properties
+The response is a GeoJSON Feature containing a list of environments and their associated properties.
+These properties map to semantic resources, ENVO by default.
-    print(dumps(response.data, indent=2))

 .. code-block:: json